yuanlinhao/CIS-241-Linhao/Glossary.md

 Use the '-r' flag to remove recursively.
 Use the '-f' flag to force the operation without checking with the user.

-# Remove the folder called folderOne and all files within it.rm -rf folderOne
+# Remove the folder called folderOne and all files within it.
+rm -rf folderOne